 And cops couldn't even get to the person that was shot immediately.

-Why do you think all of these cities run by liberal mayors and and liberal governors for all these years have been incapable of dealing with and solving simple fundamental problems of safety and security?
+Why do you think all of these cities run by liberal mayors and liberal governors for all these years have been incapable of dealing with and solving simple fundamental problems of safety and security?

-We're the United States of America.
+We're at the United States of America.

 I think we're all pretty smart people.

-But they didn't do they don't do anything.
+But they don't do anything.

 But yet they talk every two and four years, don't they?